Elevator: Double-decker elevators

 Double-decker elevators are traction elevators with cars that have an upper and lower deck.
 Both decks, which can serve a floor at the same time, are usually driven by the same motor.
 The system increases efficiency in high-rise buildings, and saves space so additional shafts and cars are not required.

-In 2003, ThyssenKrupp invented a system called TWIN, with two elevator cars independently running in one shaft.
+In 2003, TK Elevator invented a system called TWIN, with two elevator cars independently running in one shaft.